-NEW DELHI: Prime Minister Narendra Modi will soon join the ranks of prominent world leaders and celebrities at Madame Tussauds, the famous wax museum at London.
+LONDON: Prime Minister Narendra Modi will join the ranks of prominent global leaders at Madame Tussauds in London, Singapore, Hong Kong and Bangkok next month, the world famous wax museum announced today.

-Each figure takes a team of Madame Tussauds’ artists four months and costs around GBP 150,000 to create.
+We are delighted to be including the Prime Minister's figure in our attractions in London, Singapore, Hong Kong and Bangkok," he said.
+Each figure took a team of Madame Tussauds' artists four months and cost around 150,000 pounds to create.

 A new branch of Madame Tussauds is also set to open in New Delhi as part of the India-UK Year of Culture in 2017, announced during Prime Minister Modi's visit to the UK last November.